flexera-public/policy_engine_training/06_api/README.md

 * `host` contains the fully-qualified domain name of the API that we're making the request to.
 Examples: api.flexera.com, management.azure.com
   * In this specific instance, we're making use of the reserved word `rs_governance_host`.
 Reserved words are constants built into the policy template language that are populated with a value upon policy execution.
 In this case, `rs_governance_host` will always be populated with the appropriate host for making API requests to the Flexera Governance API.
 A full list of reserved words is in the [documentation](https://docs.flexera.com/flexera/EN/Automation/ReservedWordReference.htm#automationrefinfo_2159364277_1123431).
 * `path` contains the URL path that we're making the request against.
 Examples: /optima/orgs/12345/billUploads, /subscriptions/
   * The "rs_project_id" reserved word will always be populated with the Flexera project that the policy template is being executed within.
-This value is needed for some API calls to Flexera APIs.
+This value is needed for some API requests to Flexera APIs.
   * The "join" function is being used to combine a list of strings into a single string.
 Functions, like reserved words, are built into the policy template language.
 A full list of functions is in the [documentation](https://docs.flexera.com/flexera/EN/Automation/Functions.htm#automationrefinfo_2159364277_1123433)

 ## Step 5: Datasource Result